AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 ## Interpret non-randomized dimensions {#non-randomized}

-Customer Journey Analytics allows analysts to select any dimension as the "experiment".
+Customer Journey Analytics allows analysts to select any dimension as the experiment.
 But how do you interpret an analysis where the dimension chosen as the experiment is not one for which persons are randomized?

 For example, consider an ad that a person sees.
-You may be interested in measuring the change in some metric (for example, average revenue) if you decide to show persons "ad B" instead of "ad A".
+You may be interested in measuring the change in some metric (for example, average revenue) if you decide to show persons *ad B* instead of *ad A*.
 The causal effect of showing ad B in place of ad A is of central importance in arriving at the marketing decision.
-This causal effect may be measured as the average revenue over the whole population, ifyou replaced the status quo of showing ad A with the alternate strategy of showing ad B.
+This causal effect may be measured as the average revenue over the whole population, if you replaced the status quo of showing ad A with the alternate strategy of showing ad B.

 A/B testing is the gold standard within the industry for objectively measuring the effects of such interventions.
 The critical reason why an A/B test gives rise to a causal estimate is due to the randomization of persons to receive one of the possible variants.